Dalmatian Islands, Croatia – What To See & Do

 If you’re visiting Croatia, you can easily see the gorgeous Elafiti Islands during your stay – you’ll also see them spelled as Elaphatiti Islands or the Elaphites.

 This can be for just a day, or maybe you’ll want to spend the night or a few days and explore the island you choose a little more.

 The Elafiti Islands are located just northwest of Dubrovnik, and the main three islands you can visit are Kolocep, Sipan, and Lopud.

 Lopud and Kolocep are islands with zero traffic and are free of cars.
-So, if you want to get away from it all, they’re ideal options.
-But, to find out more about the Elaphatiti Islands in general and choose which one you might want to visit, read on.
+So, they’re ideal options if you want to get away from it all.
+But, read on to find out more about the Elaphatiti Islands in general and choose which one you might like to visit.

 A bright spot in the Adriatic Sea, Hvar Island, offers a luxurious island lifestyle that most people can only dream about.
 Hvar Island has a history that has been dated back to around 6,000 BC.
-The island has become a favorite and treasured vacation spot throughout the centuries among Croatians and foreign tourists.
+The island has become a favorite and treasured vacation spot among Croatians and foreign tourists throughout the centuries.

 Hvar’s long history has developed into posh holiday destinations mixed with a relaxed Mediterranean lifestyle, topped with a rich cultural and historical heritage.
 Oh, and let’s not forget its popularity with nature lovers.

 Hvar Island is known for its excellent climate.
 It enjoys no fewer than 2,800+ hours of sunshine each year.
 With warm summers and mild winters, rich culture, and beautiful views overlooking the Adriatic Sea, it’s no wonder that Hvar Island attracts so many holidaymakers.